felipetoffolo1/frontend-nanodegree-feedreader/README.md

 2. Open the index.html file on your browser
 3. All the test will run on Jasmine.
 4. You can see the result on the end of the page

+You can see it running on [this link]('https://felipetoffolo1.github.io/frontend-nanodegree-feedreader/')